Learning Outcomes

 Exam Warning

-If a lease is granted without obtaining the necessary lender’s or superior landlord’s consent, the lease may be voidable or at risk of forfeiture.
+If a lease is granted without obtaining the necessary lender’s or superior landlord’s consent, the lease may be voidable or at risk of forfeiture, or vulnerable to mortgagee enforcement.
 Always check for and obtain all required consents before completion.
+Failure to comply with contracting-out procedures under the 1954 Act will invalidate any intended exclusion of security of tenure.

 Lease Engrossment and Execution